agrifooddatacanada/shiny_verifier/README.md

 OCA_COMPOSER_URL=http://localhost:3000
 ```

+Notes:
-Note: Only include the base URL in the `.Renviron` file.
+- Only include the base URL in the `OCA_COMPOSER_URL` variable.
 The `/oca-data-verifier` path is automatically appended in the application code.
+- The `OCA_COMPOSER_URL` is used as the only allowed origin for security.

 ## Usage